Free Online Analysis of PCAP Files (Mac)

 sudo su

-command or simply add sudo before the tcpdump command:sudo tcpdump
+command or simply add sudo before the tcpdump command: sudo tcpdump

 ls -lh

 .
-A useful trick is to watch the changing file size until it reaches the desired target using the watch command, like this:watch 'ls -lh capture.pcap'
+A useful trick is to watch the changing file size

 .
-You can stop the capture at any time by pressing Ctrl + C.
+You can stop the capture at any time by pressing

 Here’s how I would perform a full-packet capture of 100K packets with tcpdump: